 The best at-home spin bikes at every price

-This basic bike will give you as close to an in-class experience as possible for only $300.
-It’s got a steel frame, basic pedals, and felt resistance, and Beggan calls it the “best performing budget bike I’ve ridden.”
-It’s got a lighter flywheel, which means it offers fewer resistance options for advanced riders, and the handlebars aren’t quite as ergonomically friendly as those on the more expensive bikes.
+This basic bike will give you as close to an in-class experience as possible for less than $500.
+It's got a steel frame, basic pedals, and felt resistance, and Beggan calls it the "best performing budget bike I've ridden."
+It's got a lighter flywheel, which means it offers fewer resistance options for advanced riders, and the handlebars aren't quite as ergonomically friendly as those on the more expensive bikes.
 While it does come with a monitor, it doesn't give you a whole lot of data about your ride, but it will help you track your RPMs as you spin.